-A multidisciplinary group of faculty have founded the Institute for Healing Justice and Equity at Saint Louis University, an initiative that has the potential to transform SLU into the epicenter of equitable community building and knowledge curation related to healing from social injustice, trauma and oppression.
+A multidisciplinary group of faculty founded the Institute for Healing Justice and Equity at Saint Louis University.
+This initiative has the potential to transform SLU into the epicenter of equitable community building and knowledge curation related to healing from social injustice, trauma and oppression.

 To eliminate disparities in individual and community health and well-being caused by systemic oppression, through research, training, community engagement, and policy change.

 Operationalizing equity solely as policy change is insufficient.
 We assert that healing from systemic inequity must occur in tandem with policy change.

 We define healing justice as practices, resources, and somatics that fosters healing from oppression.